ajayupadhya/Booking-Flow/README.md

 The project is hosted on port (http://localhost:3000)

-And deployed on verzcel - https://booking-flow-ochre.vercel.app/
+And deployed on vercel - https://booking-flow-ochre.vercel.app/

 this project uses momentjs for date formatting and making custom calendar, react-redux for state management, and no other external libraries